Skillet Teriyaki Meatballs

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1 1/2 teaspoon Worcestershire sauce
+- 1 ½ teaspoon Worcestershire sauce

-- 1/4 teaspoon garlic powder
+- ¼ teaspoon garlic powder

-- In a 12-inch nonstick skillet, heat two tablespoons oil over medium heat until the oil is rippling and hot.
-Add the meatballs to the hot skillet and brown on all sides, turning with a pair of tongs.
+- In a 12-inch nonstick skillet, heat a tablespoon of olive oil over medium heat until the oil is rippling and hot.
+Add the meatballs in a single layer to the hot skillet and brown on all sides, turning with a pair of tongs.
 The meatballs don’t need to be completely cooked through, just equally browned on all sides.

 - Pour the sauce ingredients over the meatballs and gently turn the meatballs to coat them in the sauce.
 Bring the mixture to a simmer and cook about 10-15 minutes, stirring every once in a while to carefully turn the meatballs and coat them in the sauce, until the meatballs are cooked through.
 If the sauce becomes overly thick, add a tablespoon of water at a time to thin.